atulyaai/Atulya-Tantra/README.md

 We accept **Architectural Proposals (RFCs)** that respect the Constitution.

 <div align="center">
-  <sub>Built with ❤️, Discipline, and Rigor by the Advanced Agentic Coding Team</sub>
+  <sub>Built with ❤️, Discipline, and Rigor by the Atulya Tantra Team</sub>
 </div>